getsentry/sentry-docs/src/collections/_documentation/platforms/php/symfony.md

     dsn: "___PUBLIC_DSN___"
 ```

-If you're using the Symfony Flex plugin, you'll find this file already created for you; it will suggest to use an environment variable to inject the DSN value securely.
+If you're using the Symfony Flex plugin, you'll find this file already created for you; it will suggest using an environment variable to inject the DSN value securely.

 <!-- ENDWIZARD -->